davidkellis/able/README.md

 An interface is a set of functions that are guaranteed to be defined for a given type.

-An interface can be used to represent either (1) an abstract type, or (2) a constraint on a type or type variable.
+An interface can be used to represent either (1) a type, or (2) a constraint on a type or type variable.

-When used as an abstract type, the interface functions as a lens through which we see and interact with some underlying type that implements the interface.
+When used as a type, the interface functions as a lens through which we see and interact with some underlying type that implements the interface.
 This form of polymorphism allows us to use different types as if they were the same type.
-For example, if the concrete types Int and Float both implement an interface called Numeric, then one could create an `Array Numeric` consisting of both `Int` and `Float` values.
+For example, if the concrete types `Int` and `Float` both implement an interface called `Numeric`, then one could create an `Array Numeric` consisting of both `Int` and `Float` values.

 When used as a constraint on a type, the interpretation is that some context needs to reference the underlying type, while also making a claim or guarantee that the underlying type implements the interface.